ParadigmHyperloop/comp4-software/OnLand/PDS/readme.md

 packets to SpaceX servers during the run.

+## Citations needed
+Some doc I saw at some point said that any non mandatory field had to be 0, SpaceXPacket in `pds.py` has many attributes default to 0.

 ## Stuff to look out for
 > The total length of the payload of the packet is **34bytes**.
 Frames with the wrong payload length will be ignored by SpaceX software.
 The Pod status field communicates the state of the Pod to SpaceX and the public and contains the